-- 2.2 Ysgol Gynradd Penderyn fully recognises the contribution it makes to Safeguarding Children and supports the four main elements as stated in Section 1.5. - 2.3 This policy applies to all staff and volunteers working within the school.
+2.2 [Name of School] fully recognises the contribution it makes to Safeguarding Children and supports the four main elements as stated in Section 1.5.

+2.3 This policy applies to all staff and volunteers working within the school.
 Additionally, this policy applies to all occasional workers, agency staff, volunteers, contractors and governors/management committee members involved with our school.
-All adults on school site must be aware of the school's Safeguarding Children Policy as any adult can be the first point of disclosure for a child.
+All adults on school site must be aware of the School's Safeguarding Policy as any adult can be the first point of disclosure for a child.
 The Headteacher/Setting Leader requires a signature (with date) from all staff to indicate that they have read this document.